masseygeo/GrainPy/docs/tutorials/classify.rst

 The 'classify' Module
 =====================

-The 'classify' module contains functions to convert numerical statistics of grain size analyses into various qualitative classifcations.
-These functions are called within the GrainSizeDist class, but can also be used by the user for quick references.
+The **classify** module contains conversion functions, including conversion of numerical statistics into qualitative classifcation names.
+These functions are called within the *GrainSizeDist* class, but can also be used individually by the user.

 The 'wentworth_gs' Function
 ----------------------------
-The *wentworth_gs* function converts grain sizes, in phi units, into the qualitative grain size classification scheme of Wentworth (1922).
+The *wentworth_gs* function converts grain sizes, in phi units, into the appropriate grain size classification scheme of Wentworth (1922).

 ::